COVID-19 Vaccination Programme questions and answers

 If you feel unwell or very tired, then you should rest until you feel better.
 If you develop chest pain, palpitations or dizziness you should seek medical attention.

-If you have been diagnosed with myocarditis or pericarditis, you should follow the advice of your doctor/clinical team about when to start exercising again.
+If you have been diagnosed with myocarditis or pericarditis, you should follow the advice of your doctor/medical team about when to start exercising again.

 There are very few individuals who cannot receive the COVID-19 vaccines.